-- 7. Randomly select 2 deposit dates for each of NOMMA's 5 bank accounts selected for procedures #3 under "Procedures Performed on NOMMA's Bank Reconciliations" above (select the next deposit date chronologically if no deposits were made on the dates randomly selected and randomly select a deposit if multiple deposits were made on the same day).
-[Alternately, the practitioner may use a source document other than bank statements when selecting the deposit dates for testing, such as a cash collection log, daily revenue report, receipt book, etc.] Obtain supporting documentation for each of the 10 deposits selected and: - a) Observe that receipts are sequentially pre-numbered.
+- D. Randomly select 2 deposit dates for each of NOMMA's bank accounts selected for procedures under "Procedures Performed on NOMMA's Bank Reconciliations" #3A.
+Obtain supporting documentation for each of the deposits selected and: - i.
+Observe that receipts are sequentially pre-numbered.

 Performance: Obtained supporting documentation for the selected deposits.
-Due to the nature of the deposits, which were reimbursements, pre-numbered cash receipts were not required.
+Observed the deposits for the Operating Account included sequentially pre-numbered receipts.
+Due to the nature of the deposits regarding the Lunch Account, which were reimbursements, pre-numbered cash receipts were not required.
 We reviewed the reimbursement claim and schedule of student meals for these deposits.

-b) Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.
+ii.
+Trace sequentially pre-numbered receipts, system reports, and other related collection documentation to the deposit slip.

 Performance: Traced supporting documentation to the deposit slip.
+Exceptions: There were no exceptions noted.

-c) Trace the deposit slip total to the actual deposit per the bank statement.
+iii.
+Trace the deposit slip total to the actual deposit per the bank statement.
 Performance: Traced deposit slip total to actual deposit per bank statement.
+Exceptions: There were no exceptions noted.